Superboy

 Superboy is an identity used by several superheroes appearing in American comic books published by DC Comics.
 These characters have been featured in several eponymous comic series, in addition to Adventure Comics and other series featuring teenage superhero groups.

 From the character's first published story in 1944 until 1992, the title Superboy was applied to versions of the adventures of Clark Kent as a boy, teenager or young adult.
 The primary settings for the stories were the fictional town of Smallville, the 30th century (where Superboy featured in time travel adventures with the Legion of Super-Heroes), and Clark's university.
 In 1993, a second Superboy was introduced, a young clone of Superman who was eventually given both the secret identity Conner Kent and the Kryptonian name Kon-El.
-In 2016, DC Comics introduced another Superboy, Jon Kent, the son of Superman and his wife Lois Lane.
+In 2016, DC Comics introduced another Superboy, Jon Kent, the son of Superman and Lois Lane.

 Superboy was the first superhero to star in a successful solo title after World War II.
 During the Silver Age of Comic Books, Superboy was frequently the #2 best-selling superhero, with monthly issues of Superboy and Adventure Comics regularly selling over a million combined copies.
 Superboy and its subsequent adaptations have been credited with popularizing the prequel as a form of entertainment.

 Versions of the characters have appeared in animation, films and television series, including Superboy and Smallville.

 Publication history

 Creation (1938–1944)

 In November 1938, Jerry Siegel proposed to Detective Comics, Inc. (the forerunner of DC Comics) that he do stories of Superman's childhood adventures, with the character calling himself "Superboy".
 Detective rejected Siegel's pitch.
 In December 1940, Siegel pitched the idea again with a complete script for the first story, but Detective did not respond within the contractual six weeks.
 An ashcan comic was produced in 1942 in order to secure the Superboy trademark.

-After the appeal of kid superheroes had been demonstrated by the success of Robin, the Boy Wonder and similar characters, Detective Comics reversed itself in late 1944 and started publishing a Superboy feature, in an effort to expand the Superman franchise by presenting a version of the character to whom younger readers could easily relate.
+After the appeal of kid superheroes had been demonstrated by the success of Robin and similar characters, Detective Comics reversed itself in late 1944 and started publishing a Superboy feature, in an effort to expand the Superman franchise by presenting a version of the character to whom younger readers could easily relate.
 Though Joe Shuster supplied the art, the Superboy feature was published without the input or approval of Siegel, who was serving in the US Army in World War II.
 In 1944, while Siegel was stationed in Hawaii, Detective Comics published a Superboy story in More Fun Comics #101 (cover dated January–February 1945).
 The story was partially based on the script Siegel submitted in 1940, and was illustrated by Shuster.
 Detective Comics had done this without informing Siegel; he learned about it in a letter from Shuster.